septentrio-gnss/Septentrio-PyDataLink/user/README.md

 ## Install project

-Once you've installed python, all you have to do is download the source code and launch the application.
+Once you've installed python, all you have to do is download the source code and run the application.

 ### Using git clone
 ```